juliadabrowka/dialogbox_frontend_angular/README.md

 To connect to backend at first you need to have Python downloaded on your device.
 Link for that : https://www.python.org/downloads/release/python-3100/

-Then create a virtual environment for the project : https://docs.python.org/3/tutorial/venv.html Itis not obligatory, you can skip this step and install everything globally on you device.
+Then create a virtual environment for the project : https://docs.python.org/3/tutorial/venv.html It is not obligatory, you can skip this step and install everything globally on you device.
 Up to you.

-When you enter to the evironment enter the backend repo folder and use the command :
+When you enter to the evironment enter the backend repo folder and use the command : `pip install -r requirements.txt`

-pip install -r requirements.txt

 It should install all the dependencies for you.

-Then enter to the project folder by : cd collage and run the command : python manage.py runserver
+Then enter to the project folder by `cd collage` and run the command : `python manage.py runserver`

 The backend should be fired properly.